Sunlight is a Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.

 We have a set of resources for various WebPKI stakeholders.
 Are you…

-... a CT monitor?
-The Sunlight monitoring API is fully specified at c2sp.org/sunlight, and you can test against the prototype logs below.
-A Go client library is coming soon.
+… a CT monitor?
+An easy to use Go client is available.
+The Static CT API is fully specified at c2sp.org/static-ct-api, and you can test against the logs below.

-You might be happy to know that the object storage backends powering the Sunlight monitoring APIs are nearly rate-limit free!
-We're especially interested in feedback from CT monitors, and we'd be happy to help you get started with Sunlight.
+You might be happy to know that the object storage backends some Static CT log read paths are nearly rate-limit free!

 … a certificate authority?
 You can submit to Sunlight logs like to any other CT log!

-You can use the Rome prototype logs for testing.
-Here are their submission and monitoring prefixes:
+You can use the Geomys or Let's Encrypt logs for testing.

 … looking for the logo?
 You can find it here.
 It's based on a real place in the vicinity of Rome, where the first commit was made.
 Use it under the terms of the CC BY-ND 4.0 license.